AmirMohammadKargar/DigikalaFinder/README.md

 # DigikalaFinder
-Python Web Scraper to find things with your money in digikal
+Python Web Scraper to find things with your money in digikala

 <h3>Requirements</h3>